-Another dynamic approach that I’ve trained myself to use is taking class as if I’m going to teach the information to other students.This approach I use for every class that I take so that I can duplicate the dance in my scene more effectively.
+Another dynamic approach that I’ve trained myself to use is taking class as if I’m going to teach the information.
+I use this approach for every class that I take, so that I can duplicate the dance more effectively.
 You may already feel you understand the information before you take class, and that may be true.

 This approach helps me focus on me and the teacher, as if we were in a private session.
 If you were taking a private, most likely you would find a quiet spot in a room shut the door and hang on every word the teacher shared.
 You may not be able to do that in a class session because there are many people.

-What I do is close the door to distractions that can hinder my learning experience.
-Shut off your cell phone, limit your talking whenever you rotate within the class, and seek out the advice of the teacher before you listen to a student who is also learning with you.
-Most of us pay a lot of money to take class, and want to get an opinion from someone standing in the middle of the circle rather than someone in the rotation of the circle.
+Most of us pay a lot of money to take class, and want to get an opinion from someone standing in the middle of the circle rather than someone on the outside of the circle.

 Giving your attention to someone who is also learning with you is a bad return on your investment.
 It’s easy to listen to someone who just talks.
 If I was getting surgery I would want to listen to the doctor and not an intern.

-Sometimes to keep my focus on the teacher, I put my hands on on my knees and lean forward with my attention toward the middle of the circle.
+I put my hands on my knees and lean forward with my attention toward the middle of the circle.
 I have yet to see someone lean over with their hands on their knees and continue to talk next to me.